AntonioCarlini/info-data/README.md

 the data is intended to be converted into mediawiki pages that make use of InfoBox format.
-There are other conversion scripts though, such as bus-module-to-mediawiki.rb that produces tables of known modules grouped by bus and systems-yaml-to-os-release.rb that produces tables os systems along with the range of supported operating systems for each (where known).
+There are other conversion scripts though, such as bus-module-to-mediawiki.rb that produces tables of known modules grouped by bus and systems-yaml-to-os-release.rb that produces tables of systems along with the range of supported operating systems for each (where known).

 ## History ##

 I started to gather this information in the late 1980s, intending to turn it into neatly formatted TeX pages.
-That never got very far but it mean that my data initially started out as tables of text in almost-TeX.
+That never got very far but it meant that my data initially started out as tables of text in almost-TeX.
 (Almost-TeX because I never had time to actually run the stuff through TeX and produce printable output).